PHI 101. Introduction to Philosophy. 3 Hours.

 PHI 301.
 Critical Thinking.
 4 Hours.

 Principles of logical analysis and argumentation, with special attention to common fallacies in informal reasoning, reasoning by analogy, and decision theory.
+Course Information: This course fulfills a general education requirement at UIS in the area of Humanities (IAI Code: H4 906).

 PHI 312.
 Philosophy and Animals.
 3 Hours.